Generic simplicity of resonances in obstacle scattering: Introduction

 {\bf Remark 2}: Klopp and Zworski \cite{klopp} proved that a generic potential perturbation in black box scattering (for a definition see for instance \cite[\S 4]{res} and \S \ref{meroCont}) splits the multiplicities of all resonances.
 This result was extended to scattering on asymptotically hyperbolic manifolds by Borthwick and Perry \cite{borthwick}, in which the method of complex scaling used in \cite{klopp} was replaced by Agmon's perturbation theory of resonances \cite{agmon}.
 We will combine the strategies of \cite{klopp} and \cite{borthwick} in the proof of our theorem.
 However, the boundary perturbation produces additional difficulties.

 The paper is organized as follows.
 In \S\ref{meroCont} we review the meromorphy of the resolvent $R_\OO(\lambda)$.
-More precisely, we show that $R_\OO(\lambda)$ admits a meromorphic continuation to $\lambda\in\CC$ in odd dimensions, to $\lambda\in\Lambda$ in even dimensions, as an operator between weighted Hilbert spaces $e^{-|x|^2}L^2(\RR^n\setminus\OO)$ and $e^{|x|^2}L^2(\RR^n\setminus\OO)$ (instead of $L^2_{\comp} \to L^2_{\loc}$) as an preparation for applying Agmon's perturbation theory of resonances.
-In \S\ref{deformed operators} we conjugate the Dirichelet Laplacian of the deformed obstacle $\Phi(\OO)$ by the pullback $\Phi^*$ to obtain an operator on the original domain $\RR^n\setminus\OO$.
+More precisely, we show that $R_\OO(\lambda)$ admits a meromorphic continuation to $\lambda\in\CC$ in odd dimensions, to $\lambda\in\Lambda$ in even dimensions, as an operator between some weighted Hilbert spaces (instead of $L^2_{\comp} \to L^2_{\loc}$) as an preparation for applying Agmon's perturbation theory of resonances.
+In \S\ref{sec:agmon} we review Agmon's perturbation theory of resonances \cite{agmon} in which the resonances are realized as eigenvalues of a non-self-adjoint operator on an abstractly constructed Banach space.
+We remark that the method of complex scaling is also capable of characterizing resonances in $\CC$ in odd dimensions and resonances in $\Lambda$ in even dimensions with small argument, but Agmon's method allows us to prove the generic simplicity of all resonances in the whole $\Lambda$ in even dimensions.
+In \S \ref{section: deformation of obstacle} we conjugate the Dirichelet Laplacian of the deformed obstacle $\Phi(\OO)$ by the pullback $\Phi^*$ to obtain an operator on the original domain $\RR^n\setminus\OO$.
 As a result, the variation of the domain is transferred to the coefficients of the differential operator.
-In \S\ref{Agmon's theory} we review Agmon's perturbation theory of resonances \cite{agmon} in which the resonances are realized as eigenvalues of a non-self-adjoint operator on an abstractly constructed Banach space.
-We remark that the method of complex scaling is also capable of characterizing resonances in $\CC$ in odd dimensions and resonances in $\Lambda$ in even dimensions with small argument, but Agmon's method allows us to prove the generic simplicity of all resonances in the whole $\Lambda$ in even dimensions.
-The proof of the theorem is completed in \S \ref{main thm proof} by adapting the strategy in \cite{klopp} to the case of boundary perturbations.
+In \S\ref{section:agmon theory boundary perturbation}, we use Agmon's theory to study the resonances of the deformed operators introduced in \S\ref{section: deformation of obstacle}.
+The proof of the theorem is completed in \S \ref{section:proof of generic simplicity} by adapting the strategy in \cite{klopp} to the case of boundary perturbations.

 {\sc Acknowledgments.} The author would like to thank Maciej Zworski for helpful discussions.
 This project was supported in part by the National Science Foundation grant DMS-1901462.